frontity/docs/docs/README.md

 Frontity is in a way similar to, and can be compared with, Gatsby.js.
 However, there are some key differences, i.e. Frontity is:

 * **100% focused on WordPress**: this means the number of concepts that you as a developer need to learn are minimal.
-No complex configuration is necessary to get started, and the APIs that developers use to request content are pre-configured for the things that they most frequently need.
+No complex configuration is necessary to get started, and the queries to the APIs that deliver the content are pre-configured for the things that developers most frequently need.
 * **Opinionated**: Frontity has its own state manager and it uses Emotion for the CSS.
 Thanks to that developers do not need to learn the complexities of such technologies as Redux.
 At the same time it powers a very flexible extensibility pattern, more similar to that of WordPress itself, rather than that of other JavaScript frameworks.
-* **Rendered dynamically**: this means the HTML does not have to be rebuilt each time the content is edited or new content is published.
+* **Rendered dynamically**: the HTML does not have to be rebuilt each time the content is edited or new content is published.
 Our preferred approach is [SPR](https://zeit.co/blog/serverless-pre-rendering), although there are other ways to configure it.
 * **Extensible like WordPress**: themes and extensions can be activated and deactivated without code changes.

 In addition:
 * There is no need to learn GraphQL or the REST API.
-The data is available to you using the state manager.
+The data is available to you using Frontity's built in State Manager.
-* Frontity can output HTML suitable for Google AMP with the same React codebase.
+* Frontity can output HTML suitable for Google AMP with exactly the same React codebase.

 If you still have any questions about Frontity, do please join us in our [community forum](https://community.frontity.org) and feel free to ask them there.
 Our growing community of users and developers will be more than happy to help you out.